Estimate Time4 min

 • A qualified longevity annuity contract (QLAC) could help lower your required minimum distribution (RMD) amount.

-The 2024 elections are still several months away.
+The 2024 elections are around the corner.
 At stake are a host of critical pocketbook issues ranging from taxes to inflation, health care, and the economy.

-One thing that's sure to be debated is the 2017 tax law known as the Tax Cuts and Jobs Act (TCJA), which will sunset at the end of 2025.
+One thing that's being debated is the 2017 tax law known as the Tax Cuts and Jobs Act (TCJA).
+If Congress does nothing, parts of the law will sunset at the end of 2025.
 The act made substantial changes to the tax code, including expanding tax brackets and lowering the top tax rate, increasing the standard deduction, capping the mortgage interest and state and local tax (SALT) deductions, as well as increasing the federal gift and estate tax exemption.

 If you think your tax rate could increase in the coming years, here are a few things you can think about to take advantage of the lower tax rates that currently exist.